tommasorigon/India-SequentiaLogit/estimation.md

 f_s <- as.formula(target ~ child + area + religion + education)
 ```

 The estimation process **requires a non-negligible amount of time** to be completed.
 On standard laptop, this will need about 4-5 hours.
-We made available the results of the MCMC chain in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, which can be loaded in memory without running the following steps.
+We made available the results of the MCMC chain in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, which can be loaded in memory directly, without running the next steps.
+If the reader is not interested in obtaining by itself these workspaces, he / she  can skip to the [convergence diagnostic](## Convergence diagnostic) step.

 #### 1. Usage choice

-The model and the corresponding submodels for the usage choice are estimated below.
+The model and the corresponding submodels for the `usage choice` are estimated below.
+Notice that the binary outcome is referred as `target` which for the `usage choice` model is `1` if the woman is using a contraceptive method and `0` otherwise.

 ```r